egaba/ember-yup/README.md

 Sorry, no tests yet.
 This library is built with passion and laziness. ;)

-Base implementation for form field components is still under development.
-Tests will come once I've settled on the base implementation for the form field components.
+But seriously, tests are on the way.
+I'm getting closer and closer to how I would like Form Fields to operate.

-Until then, components in this library are still actively evolving.
+There are a couple things I'd like to test and iron out, such as how we will validate `arrays`, deeply nested `objects`, and relationships with Form Field components.
+Until then, components in this library are still actively growing and evolving.

 ### Installation